BoeJaker/Docker-Red-Labb/README.md

 ### Traffic obfuscator, firewall, multi-proxy and packet capture / replay tool - The less noise you make the more you hear.
 ###
-This container routes traffic through a chain of proxy, first Mitm, then Koan (Tor) This container captures packets traveling either way between this network and the internet This container encrypts traffic and routes it through tor, filters packets BUILD NOTE: Could bdee rolled up with Mitm
+This container routes traffic through a chain of proxy, first Mitm, then Koan (Tor) captures packets traveling either way between this network and the internet encrypts traffic and routes it through tor, filters packets can create an endpoint that pretends to be a networks gateway - capturing all traffic and providing an injection point

 - [proxychains]()
 - tor